- Free general admission

 - 11150 East Boulevard

-Sinéad Vilbar is the curator of Japanese and Korean art.
-In this role, she is responsible for all aspects of the care, presentation, and interpretation of the museum’s world-renowned collection of Japanese and Korean art as well as acquisitions to further enhance the museum’s collection.
-She also oversees rotations in the museum’s Japanese and Korean permanent collection galleries.
+Sinéad Vilbar is the curator of Japanese art.
+In this role, she is responsible for the research and presentation of the museum’s world-renowned collection of Japanese art, as well as acquisitions to further enhance the museum’s collection.
+She oversees rotations in the museum’s Japanese permanent collection galleries and creates special exhibitions.